 But countering that somewhat are the cost savings, and features you get for the price.

 As I touch on later in the reliability section, it does come with a warranty, which is stated as 1 years.
+Register online and you can extend this by 6 months.

 To my knowledge should issues arise they are very prompt to sort them out, usually sending a replacement product.